ros-workshop/course/ros-introduction.md

 ### Community

-ROS community is an active open-source organisation sharing knowledge, algorithms, code packages from any developer.
-It allows us to _overlay_ and experiment a package from one developer on top of our developed packages.
-These resources include:
+ROS has an active open-source community sharing knowledge, algorithms, code and packages from thousands of developers around the world.
+It allows us experiment with other developers' code and collaborate using a variety of resources including:

 * Distributions : Similar to Linux distributions or Windows OS versions, ROS distributions provide updates made to its core-system by the community.